Queen Nancy Pelosi can't land a zinger on Donald Trump without deliberately misquoting him; UPDATED

 She's a ridiculous person.
 Trump didn't tell people to inject Lysol, and McConnell said that if states racked up tens of billions in debts unrelated to coronavirus, it is absolutely not the federal government's responsibility to bail them out.
 But slay queen, or whatever. https://t.co/lHr6cZY8C8

-Two dumb distortions, despite irresponsible ðŸ¤¡ rantings from POTUS.
+Two dumb distortions, despite irresponsible 🤡 rantings from POTUS.
 McConnell is the last adult in the room. https://t.co/HLrkXAg5JA